sarahembarry/PFDA-project/README.md

 Open the Jupyter Notebook to access the full analysis, execute the cells, and review visualisations, outputs, and insights.

 ## References
 This project applies concepts from statistical analysis, machine learning, and visualization, with references included in the notebook where used.
-See also below for a complete list of references used:
+See also below for the complete list of references:

 ### General References